mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **World-Splitter Charging:**
 - Each round, Components pulse with power (roll 1d6)
 - On 5-6: Reality tear opens, summons 1d4 elementals or demons
-- After 10 rounds: World-Splitter fully charges, Lord Shadows can trigger Sundering
+- After 10 rounds: World-Splitter fully charges, Lord Shadows can trigger Worldrend

 **Primordial Echoes:**
 - Each round, 1d3 creatures from other times phase in
-- These are echoes of Pre-Sundering era heroes/monsters
+- These are echoes of Pre-Worldrend era heroes/monsters
 - They attack everyone (treat as random encounters)

 **Gravity Shifts:**